 They grow in clusters like enoki mushrooms, but each mushroom fans out with its feathery tips.
 Although it’s possible to grow maitake mushrooms, they can be difficult and thus are most commonly found in the wild.

-Maitake mushrooms have a powerful flavor, so they are often cooked in soy sauce and added to dishes like stir fry or ramen in smaller amounts.
+Maitake mushrooms have a powerful flavor, so they are often cooked in soy sauce and added to dishes like stir fry, ramen, or noodle dishes in smaller amounts.